.webp)

 These texture changes often accompany hair loss and are particularly common in younger men experiencing the early stages of male pattern baldness.

-For men experiencing early signs of male pattern baldness, doctors are likely to recommend a combination of oral finasteride and topical minoxidil for hair.
+For men experiencing early signs of male pattern baldness, doctors are likely to recommend a combination of oral or topical finasteride and oral or topical minoxidil.

 Finasteride works by lowering DHT levels, the hormone linked to hair follicle shrinkage.
 Minoxidil, on the other hand, supports regrowth by increasing blood flow to the scalp.9, 10